Asma-AlMurr/Asma-AlMurr.github.io/_posts/2025-02-03-post-assignment3.md

 ## **Prompting Strategy and Personal Influence**

 The inspiration behind this corpus emerged during my recent visit to Paris.
 Wandering the city at different times—especially during golden hour and late at night—gave me a deeper appreciation for its layered aesthetic identity.
-Some of my own photographs captured these moments, while others were found online using deliberately vague prompts.
+Some of my own photographs captured these moments, while others were sourced using deliberately vague prompts.

 > **Prompts I used included:**
 > “Paris at night”